 Severe CPE may be associated with a change in mental status, which can be caused by hypoxia or hypercapnia.
 Although CPE is usually associated with hypocapnia, hypercapnia with respiratory acidosis may be seen in patients with severe CPE or underlying chronic obstructive pulmonary disease (COPD).

-Lab studies used in the evaluation of patients with cardiogenic pulmonary edema (CPE) include the following:
+Laboratory studies used in the evaluation of patients with cardiogenic pulmonary edema (CPE) include the following:

 LA enlargement and LV hypertrophy are sensitive, although nonspecific, indicators of chronic LV dysfunction.
 The electrocardiogram (ECG) may suggest acute tachydysrhythmia or bradydysrhythmia or acute myocardial ischemia or infarction as the cause of CPE.